 Hit By a Car?
 Speak With Our Pedestrian Injury Attorneys Today to Protect Your Rights

 It shouldn't have to be this way.
 Pedestrians should be able to walk safely without the danger of being struck by a vehicle with a negligent driver.
 When these victims cannot speak for themselves, David Hart is the board-certified Texas injury attorney who speaks in their defense.
 We’re located in Colleyville, and are conveniently positioned to serve Grapevine, Keller, and the entire Dallas Fort Worth region.
-If someone you love was hit by a car while on foot, contact The Hart Law Firm today at 1(800) 856-2347 and we will try to help you and your family recover.
+If someone you love was hit by a car while on foot, contact one of the experienced personal injury lawyers of The Hart Law Firm today at 1(800) 856-2347 and we will try to help you and your family recover.